-If you’ve been with me for a bit of time, you know Independence Day is my favorite holiday.
-There’s something about 4th of July I’ve always loved: food.
-Kidding.
-Well, half kidding.
-I love sausage, burgers, hot dogs, and chips.
-Being outside, having my brother, and usually my father, grilling on the BBQ, and surrounded by family and friends, is tradition.
-It’s been like this since I was a baby, and in all the years of celebrating, we’ve missed just two celebrations done like this in my parent’s backyard.
+It’s tradition, and celebrated this way since I was a baby.
+In all the years of celebrating, we’ve missed just two 4th of July celebrations in my parent’s backyard.
 It’s something I look forward to every year, and this year is no different, even if our Independence Day is different this year.

 Our Independence Day is different this year